foxe2/CAPP-Reporter/README.md

 Finally relocate the 'Database' to the location of the created __binary__.
 With that, you should have a functional CAPP-Reporter application!

 ## Usage
-This application takes no arguments.
-Just open it like you would any application.
+This application takes no arguments, but must be opened by the binary.